c6o/docs/docs/references/architecture.md

 * A tunnel to the current selected Teamspace
 * A secure proxy for client applications (`czctl`, Desktop App) to communicate with the current Teamspace

-The Daemon executable is generally located at `/usr/local/bin/czctl` or `/opt/homebrew/czctl` (depending on install method)
+The Daemon executable is generally located at `/usr/local/bin/czctl` or `/opt/homebrew/czctl` (depending on install method).

-The Daemon is started when you run `czctl start` or when you start the Codezero Desktop app
+The Daemon is started when you run `czctl start` or when you start the Codezero Desktop app.

 ### Desktop App

 The Desktop app provides a GUI for the Service Catalog, Serve and Control sessions, and easy access to Logs.
-It is a single binary that also contains the CLI and Daemon.
+It is a single app that also contains the CLI and Daemon.
 It requires root/admin privileges to start the Daemon.